 With respect to the Qatari nationals, the Company makes contributions to Qatar Retirement and Pension Authority as a percentage of the employees' salaries in accordance with the requirements of respective local laws pertaining to retirement and pensions.
-The Company's share of contributions to these schemes, which are defined contribution schemes under International Accounting Standard (IAS) - 19 Employee Benefits are charged to the consolidated statement of profit or loss.
+The Company's share of contributions to these schemes, which are defined contribution schemes under International Accounting Standard (IAS) - 19 Employee Benefits are charged to the statement of income in the year to which they relate.